datacentricdesign/iob22/code-practice/04-box-factory/04-box-factory.md

 Step 1: Make one box

-We can start developing our hot beverage algorithm with the elements we used in the first code practice.
+We can start developing our hot beverage algorithm with the elements we used in the first assignment.
 For example:

 Step 3: Make many boxes